charlesreiss/cs3130-website/assignments.md

 ---

 <div class="oldsite">
-This schedule is tentative and may be updated substantially, especially before the semester starts.
+This schedule is tentative and subject to change (especially before the semester starts).
 </div>

 This page lists all lab and homework assignments.